---idsite=X
+--idsite=

-Defines the Site ID of the website.
-It can be either integer (eg. 1) or UUID (eg. 99e33528-8da4-46d8-be90a62bfb3a7bba).
+Defines the Site ID of the website (eg. 99e33528-8da4-46d8-be90-a62bfb3a7bba).

 There are many other options that can be added to this script, which are described in the Add parameters to log import.

 Once the log importer tool finishes parsing and uploading logs to your Piwik instance, you will have to wait for the archiving process to populate the Piwik reports with new data.